ostracod/breadtext/README.md

 `isCaseSensitive`: 0 means no, 1 means yes.
 `shouldUseSystemClipboard`: 0 means no, 1 means yes.

-On start-up, breadtext looks for the file `~/.breadtextrc` to read configuration variables.
+On start-up, BreadText looks for the file `~/.breadtextrc` to read configuration variables.
 Each line of `.breadtextrc` contains a variable name and a value separated by a space.

 Example contents of `.breadtextrc` file: